 How To Identify Check Fraud

-Fake checks come in many forms – you could receive a fraudulent check or your account information could be used to create fraudulent checks.
-Understanding how check processing works and how to keep your information secure can help safeguard you from this type of activity.
+Fraudelent checks come in many forms – your account information could be used to create a counterfeit check or you could be the recipient of one.
+Understanding how checks are processed and how to keep your account information secure can help safeguard you from this type of activity.

 Forgery: Signing a check as if you are the authorized individual.